pavanjonnada/Currency-Converter/README.md

 # Currency-Converter
-A GUI currency converter made using swings in java
+A GUI based currency converter made using swings in java